 Within this simulation of sphere stacking, the first black circle is perhaps Notation-0 defined by the Planck base units.
 It is an open question for us what happens within Notation-1, the first doubling.
-When do the spheres begin to stack and give us the green circle (illustrated just above).
+When do the spheres begin to stack and give us the green circle (illustrated just above)?
 Now, although difficult to picture, imagine a highly-dense block of these spheres populating every square inch of the universe with octahedrons surrounded by tetrahedrons creating a blank canvas of dimensionality through connections of the centerpoints of circles.
 Tiling and tessellating the universe takes on a very new meaning!
 Imagine if you can that there are literally zillions of these infinitesimal spheres populating every square inch of the universe and this simple tetrahedral-octahedral system, pervasive, is the first level of interconnectivity.

 This simple base-2 ordering system quickly becomes complex.
 Each of the nineteen subsequent prime-number notations — 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, and 61 — just might introduce even more complex mathematics.
 The remaining prime numbers — 67, 71, 73, 79, 83, 89, 97, 101, 103, 107, 109, 113, 127, 131, 137, 139, 149, 151, 157, 163, 167, 173, 179, 181, 191, 197 and 199 — might open physical potentials.

 Also, base-2 captures just one dynamic of this expansion.
 This universe appears to be opportunistic so may well use the other prime number bases — base-3, base-5, base-7, base-11, and base-13 (right up on up to base-101 — to introduce yet even more complex functions.
 All notations are captured by base-2.
-Most other notations are also uniquely included within base-3 (there are 67), base-5 (40) and base-7 (28).
+Most other notations are also uniquely included within base-3, base-5 and base-7.

-One can imagine how any given moment in the universe necessarily involves all 202 notations, yet to experience that moment as a conscious moment, to experience the fullness of a moment within Notation-202, just may actually be limited to specific notations.
+One can imagine that any given moment in the universe necessarily involves all 202 notations, yet to experience that moment as a conscious moment, to experience the fullness of a moment within Notation-202, just may actually be limited to specific notations.

 We ask questions of many people.
 We are always asking for insights, comments, suggestions and criticism.
 Some of the people to whom we have turned are pictured and linked below.